PlusPackaging Get expert help

 Urban Sushi kraft gable box with modern sushi-themed design on a wooden table.

-Custom packaging is designed specifically for your brand and products.
-This includes anything from poly mailers printed with your logo and colors to boxes made in custom dimensions with full-color printing inside and out.
+Custom packaging is designed specifically for your brand and products — anything from mailers printed with your logo and colors to mailer boxes built in exact dimensions with full-color printing inside and out.
+Nearly every element can be tailored: size, structure, material, finish, and artwork.
+Our packaging engineering team can even design a structure from scratch around an oddly shaped product.

-Custom packaging is popular with premium e-commerce brands, subscription box companies, cosmetics and beauty products, and businesses where the unboxing experience matters.
-If you’ve ever received a package that made you want to take a photo before opening it, that was probably custom packaging at work.
+Custom packaging is popular with premium e-commerce brands, subscription boxes, cosmetics and beauty companies, and any business where the unboxing experience drives word-of-mouth.
+If you’ve ever received a package that made you want to photograph it before opening, that was custom packaging doing its job — see real examples in our packaging inspirations and case studies.

 FeatureStock PackagingCustom Packaging